qidi-community/Plus4-Wiki/content/BeaconH/stew675/README.md

 and more precise contact mode.

 It assumes nothing about any prior state, and certain events are chosen to work around a number of stock firmware bugs.
+For example `G28 YX` will home Y but not X (a bug).
+Setting `homing_retract_distance` distance to a non-zero value in the `[stepper_x/y]` sections can also activate a firmware bug, so this retract distance is handled explicitly here.

 ```
 [gcode_macro G29]